-Of course, the irony is that if a business falls prey to over-capitalizing on a low cost offer it will be stuck with an overstock issue, tying up its cash flow and rendering itself unable to capitalize on any future opportunities that may arise.
+Of course, the irony is that if a business falls prey to over-capitalising on a low cost offer it will be stuck with an overstock issue, tying up its cash flow and rendering itself unable to capitalise on any future opportunities that may arise.

 Consumer demand is not the only factor that fluctuates.
 The market price of goods is also susceptible to a complex array of variables – some predictable, others not.
 This degree of uncertainty in the market value of inventory is what leads businesses to hedge their risk against sudden price increases in the market.

 It is a risky strategy because it could very easily leave a business holding unnecessary levels of stock – thereby raising holding costs – in a hedge against possible price increases in the future.
 But if the market actually drops and the value of goods plummets, businesses holding stock hedged against price increases will lose a lot of money in a very short space of time.

 Overall, the success of a business hinges upon how effectively its inventory is managed.
 The key is to ensure that optimal stock levels are maintained both to protect against sudden and unexpected surges in demand and market prices without over-compensating and holding excess inventory.